-I’m going to recommend 10 podcasts below, which offer outstanding learning and inspirational content for product managers.
-As we did with our 10 Must-Read Books for Product Managers blog post, I am including only a few podcasts targeted specifically at PMs.
-Our thinking here at ProductPlan is that the most successful product managers are the most well-rounded — the ones who expose themselves to the greatest number of relevant disciplines.
-So, just as we did with our list of books, I’m suggesting podcasts for product managers that offer learning and insights in fields such as entrepreneurship, leadership, and marketing.
+At ProductPlan is that the most successful product managers are the most well-rounded.
+They’re the ones who expose themselves to the greatest number of relevant disciplines.
+So, I’m suggesting podcasts for product managers that offer learning and insights in fields such as entrepreneurship, leadership, and marketing.

 Hosted by entrepreneur Andrew Warner, Mixergy is a long-running podcast focusing on entrepreneurship, running successful businesses and coming up with winning products.

-Although the podcast is not aimed directly at product managers, you will find that many of the goals, challenges, workarounds, priorities, successes, and failures of the startup founders interviewed here overlap with those that you and your product team face.
+The podcast is not aimed directly at product managers.
+However, you will find that many of the goals, challenges, workarounds, priorities, successes, and failures of the startup founders interviewed here overlap with those that you and your product team face.

 Whereas The Advanced Selling Podcast is useful primarily in that it gives you a window, provided by sales reps, into what your customers might be thinking, the Accelerate podcast is great for other reasons.